Fmstrat/glassit-linux/README.md

 ## Usage
 - Install the extension
+- If you have VSCodium instead of VSCode you need to change `Glassit-linux: VSCode Flavour` in the settings to VSCodium
-- Restart any single VSCode window
+- Restart any single VSCode/VSCodium window

 ## Settings

 Opacity defaults to `97%`, but can be set with the setting `Glassit-linux: Opacity` in VSCode's settings window.
+A restart of any single window is required for this setting to take effect.

+VSCode flavour defaults to `Visual Studio Code`, but if you are running VSCodium you can change this with `Glassit-linux: VSCode Flavour` in the settings window.
 A restart of any single window is required for this setting to take effect.

 ## Links
 - Repo: https://github.com/Fmstrat/glassit-linux